RedHatRanger/best_linux_scripts_and_commands/common_commands/nfs_lab.md

-* LAB for NFS Server Setup:
+* LAB for NFS Server Setup (The port is 2049 for use with NFS):
 ```
 # Install the package and start the service:
 [root@ctrl ~]# yum -y install nfs-utils